60+ Fitness and Social Club

 (Transport is available from Threehouseholds.)

-We are now in our 5th year and going from strength to strength, in more than one way.
+We are as of April 2017 in our 11th year and going from strength to strength, in more than one way.

 Members of our club now lead the "Simply Walks" every Wednesday from 10am for approximately 1 1/2 hours.
 We meet at the village green and usually there are 20 plus walkers ranging from 8-80+ years.
 All our leaders have 1st Aid training.